webix-hub/docs/data/desktop/dataprocessor.md

 ##DataProcessor Initialization

-DataProcessor object can be inited in both long and short forms.
+DataProcessor object can be initialized in both long and short forms.
 Compulsory parameters include:

 - **url**, a path to your [own server script](desktop/custom_serverside.md) or connector-based one (described in [Server Side Connector](desktop/dataconnector.md)).
 In any case, it should be the script that enables data loading from the database into the component;